-Line 15 - Write the total of all amounts excluded from unmodified base income that were received or accrued as interest and all distributions of exempt interest received from regulated investment companies during the tax year.
+Line 15 - Enter the total of all amounts excluded from unmodified base income that were received or accrued as interest and all distributions of exempt interest received from regulated investment companies during the tax year.

-Line 16 - You must add back any amount of Illinois Replacement taxes and surcharge that you deducted on your U.S. Form 1065 or 1065-B to arrive at your federal ordinary income.
+Line 16 - You must add back any amount of Illinois Replacement taxes that you deducted on your U.S. Form 1065 or 1065-B to arrive at your federal ordinary income.
 You are not required to add back taxes from other states that you included as a federal deduction.

-Line 17 - Write the addition amount calculated on Form IL-4562, Step 2, Line 4.
+Line 17 - Enter the addition amount calculated on Form IL-4562, Step 2, Line 4.
 For more information, see Form IL-4562 and instructions.
 Attach Form IL-4562 to your Form IL-1065.

-Line 18 -Write the interest or intangible expenses, or insurance premiums paid to an affiliated company, to the extent these expenses exceed any taxable dividends you received from the affiliated company from Illinois Schedule 80/20, Step 2, Line 13.
+Line 18 -Enter the interest or intangible expenses, or insurance premiums paid to an affiliated company, to the extent these expenses exceed any taxable dividends you received from the affiliated company.
+To compute the amount of this addition, complete Step 2 of Illinois Schedule 80/20 and enter on Line 18 the total from Illinois Schedule 80/20, Step 2, Line 13.
 Attach Illinois Schedule 80/20 to your Form IL-1065.